 Evaluate and selectively pursue potential collaborations to develop improved formulations and product life-cycle management strategies.
-We have entered into a license agreement with Allergan Pharmaceuticals International Limited, a wholly owned subsidiary of Allergan plc, to research, develop, manufacture and commercialize pharmaceutical products that contain RTGel and clostridial toxins (including BOTOX), alone or in combination with certain other active ingredients.
+We entered into the Allergan Agreement to research, develop, manufacture and commercialize pharmaceutical products that contain RTGel and clostridial toxins (including BOTOX), alone or in combination with certain other active ingredients.
 This collaboration provides us with funding for our research and development efforts, and may accelerate the development and commercialization of our approved products, if any.
 In addition, we may in-license or acquire additional product candidates for urological indications.
 Such collaborations would allow us to obtain financial support and to capitalize on the expertise and resources of our potential partners, which could allow for new and improved versions of approved or clinical stage drugs, and could accelerate the development and commercialization of additional product candidates.